minisbett/ultimate-osu-server-switcher/docs/README.md

 # How to add a server

+> **As of the 05/29/2020 every server's owner now needs to be member of our discord server as it is a requirement for our management!**
+> **Thank you for your understanding.**

 If you wish to add a server, please follow these steps:

 1. Ask the server owner (if not you) if it's okay to add their server to our switcher.